awsdocs/aws-php-developers-guide/doc_source/php_iam_code_examples.md

 ```
 +  For API details, see [ListUsers](https://docs.aws.amazon.com/goto/SdkForPHPV3/iam-2010-05-08/ListUsers) in *AWS SDK for PHP API Reference*\.

-## Scenarios<a name="w2aac11c13c13c17c15"></a>
+## Scenarios<a name="scenarios"></a>

 ### Create a user and assume a role<a name="iam_Scenario_CreateUserAssumeRole_php_topic"></a>

-The following code example shows how to:
+The following code example shows how to create a user and assume a role\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.
-+ Create a user who has no permissions\.
++ Create a user with no permissions\.
 + Create a role that grants permission to list Amazon S3 buckets for the account\.
 + Add a policy to let the user assume the role\.
-+ Assume the role and list Amazon S3 buckets using temporary credentials\.
++ Assume the role and list S3 buckets using temporary credentials, then clean up resources\.
-+ Delete the policy, role, and user\.

 **SDK for PHP**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code/iam/iam_basics#code-examples)\.